 Cycle time

-Time taken for a pull request from First commit until it is Deployed into production.
-If Deployment information is unavailable, the Cycle Time is computed from first commit until the pull request is Merged.
-Note that any Local branches on the developer’s local git repository are not included in this computation.
+Cycle Time measures the duration from the first commit until a pull request is deployed into production.
+If deployment information is unavailable, Cycle Time is computed from the first commit until the pull request is merged.
+Draft PRs are included in this calculation: time spent in the draft stage is counted as part of Coding Time, until the PR is marked as ready-for-review.
+Note that any local branches on the developer’s local Git repository are not included in this computation.

 Computation of the metric

-2. Timestamp of the code deployed to production is recorded.
+- The timestamp of code deployment to production is recorded.

-4. The result yields the cycle time metric.
-Therefore, Cycle time = Sum of coding time + Sum of pickup time + Sum of review time + Sum of time to deploy.
+- The result yields the Cycle Time metric.
+Therefore, Cycle Time = Sum of Coding Time (including draft) + Sum of Pickup Time + Sum of Review Time + Sum of Time to Deploy.

 Industry benchmarks